 Use Handbrake to create a 720p mp4 video that is about 50MB.

-How to send an audition self-tape
+17: The correct way to send an audition self-tape

-Do not send multiple takes of your audition, unless you have been asked to do so.
+Do not send multiple takes of your audition unless you have been asked to do so.
 Pick the take you think is best and send that.

 Once you’ve chosen the best take you need to submit it as instructed.
 But if you didn’t get specific instructions don’t try submitting the video as an email attachment.
-The video file size will be way too big, and even if you manage to send it you risk filling up the casting director’s inbox.
+The video file size will be too big, and even if you manage to send it you risk filling up the casting director’s inbox.
 They’ll not be pleased, to say the least.

 Nor should you upload the video to YouTube.
 It’ll be difficult for them to download and if you made the upload public you may have broken the confidentiality required by the company.
 Again, you will not appear professional.